Invasion of the Animal People: U.S. release

 According to Swedish producer Bertil Jernberg, his partner co-producer Gustaf Unger was entrusted to act as their American agent.
 After telling Jernberg that "Paramount is going to buy it", Unger promptly sold the film to American producer Jerry Warren and kept all of the money he received from the transaction for himself.

 For its U.S. theatrical release on May 3, 1962, the 73 minute Swedish cut of the film was shortened by distributor Jerry Warren to 55 minutes.
 Warren gave the film an entirely new beginning, adding an on-screen narrator (John Carradine), who opens and closes the film, bookending its revised storyline.
 New footage, set in the United States, was also shot with star Barbara Wilson for her "Diane Wilson" character that involved an earlier, traumatic UFO incident that was not in the original Swedish version.
 Another new scene, set in Sweden, has Wilson's character receiving a lengthy phone call.
 Additional scenes were also added of two ham radio operators in a wilderness Lapp cabin trying to communicate by shortwave radio with the outside world.
 Both characters never turn up again in the story.
 After other Swedish plot details were re-edited or cut entirely from the original (including a nude shower scene featuring Barbara Wilson), this new version was distributed in United States under Jerry Warren's title Invasion of the Animal People.
 It appeared as a 1962 double feature with Warren's original feature Terror of the Bloodhunters.

 When Invasion of the Animal People went into U.S. television syndication, some extra footage was added, increasing the film's running time to 80 minutes (Warren's theatrical release cut was apparently too short for television syndication).
 The extra footage involved a group of doctors sitting in an office discussing the Diane Wilson character's various psychiatric problems.

-The film's U.S. version tagline was "Monsters Walk the Earth in Ravishing Rampage of Clawing Fury!
-Could It Happen?
-See and Decide for Yourself!"
+It was released to American television in 1959 as Terror in the Midnight Sun.)